-We all know that shopping cart abandonment is big, bad, and pervasive.
-Baymard’s latest stats peg the average documented online shopping cart abandonment rate at a scary 68%.
+Shopping cart abandonment is big, bad, and pervasive.
+Baymard’s latest stats peg the average documented online shopping cart abandonment rate at a scary 69%.

-In other words, for every ten customers that put an item in their cart, about seven of them will leave the site without completing the purchase.
+That means for every ten e-commerce customers that put an item in their cart, nearly seven will leave the site without completing their purchase.

 1. Use Email Retargeting